 For anthropology courses, the pages and posts of Living Anthropologically can be integrated with traditional four-fields textbook: click on a textbook image below for cross-referencing.
-Also see the 2012-2013 Introduction to Anthropology syllabus round-up, Best Introduction to Anthropology Syllabus 2012 and Best Introduction to Anthropology Syllabus – Four Fields 2013, which attempt to include a syllabus using each of these textbooks.
+Also see the Introduction to Anthropology syllabus round-ups, Best Introduction to Anthropology Syllabus 2012 and Best Introduction to Anthropology Syllabus – Four Fields 2013, which attempt to include a syllabus using each of these textbooks.
 For thoughts on my current selection of 2013 books and readings, see Introduction to Anthropology – Four Fields; see also What is Anthropology?

 Anthropology: What Does It Mean to Be Human?, Robert H. Lavenda and Emily A. Schultz

 This is my preferred textbook in four field Introduction to Anthropology courses–see review of the 2nd edition–for its academic sophistication, manageable length, and reasonable price.
 For those who might have or use the first edition, I previously wrote 1st edition cross-referenced links.

 Applying Anthropology continues to be the only four field reader for Introduction to Anthropology.
 I used it through the 9th edition, and then in fall 2012 tried a custom reader through McGraw-Hill.
 However, I’ve found the custom reader to be too quirky, so in spring 2013 will be returning to the printed 10th edition.

 For those who are still using the 9th edition, or articles from it, please see the cross-references at Applying Anthropology 9th Edition.

 Ember Anthropology has some of the best references, and in some places comes closest to the perspective of Living Anthropologically.
 Ember Anthropology also has some of the worst sections, along with some idiosyncracies.

 Anthropology: The Human Challenge, Haviland, Prins, Walrath, McBride